tess-ss/writeups/why-are-you-getting-indexed-by-crawlers.md

 ## Summary

-The following topic is about Web Archive/ URLscan/ Alien vault Indexing your website endpoints, and who's fault is it?
-Customers cause they share the URLs with friends, family, Twitter or XYZ.
-And why is a company responsible for this and how can you eliminate this risk?
+The topic at hand is the indexing of website endpoints in Web Archive/URLscan/Alien Vault.
+Who is to blame?
+It could be the customers who share the URLs with their network via social media or other platforms.
+However, why is a company held responsible, and what steps can be taken to mitigate this risk?

 ## Explanation
 Why this writeup or research on this topic, or why is it Important?